Table of Contents:

 Day Ten: Wanaka to Queenstown via Arrowtown – 76 km

-Something which I haven’t mentioned at all yet is the surprising number of possum and rabbit and other small animal carcasses that I got to cycle by every day.
-Some stretches were worse than others.
-The road from Haast up to the pass was one of the worst for bodies in various states of decomposition; so too was the morning’s ride up the Cardrona Road, when I counted 23.
-I was given (but by whom and for what purpose?!) many opportunities to think about the reality of death and contemplate anew possible answers to life’s big questions.
-That morning I was finding it difficult to reconcile a good and caring Supreme Being with a universe with built-in (and, in fact, required) suffering and death.
-Somehow “it is what it is” or “it’s all part of a plan that you don’t understand yet” provided little comfort.
+I was given (but by whom and for what purpose?!) many opportunities to think about the reality of death and contemplate possible answers to life’s big questions.
+That morning, I was finding it difficult to reconcile a good and caring Supreme Being with a universe with built-in (and, in fact, required) suffering and death.
+Somehow, “it is what it is” or “it’s all part of a plan that you don’t understand yet” provided little comfort.

 I picked the ferret up and put the corpse on the side of the road in the tall grass where he would at least be spared the indignity of being run over by a dozen cars and flattened into the pavement.

-The twenty-five kilometer ride to Cardrona (altitude 550m) from Wanaka (altitude 275m) was an easy one – the road is moderately uphill.
+The twenty-five-kilometer ride to Cardrona (altitude 550m) from Wanaka (altitude 275m) was an easy one – the road is moderately uphill.
 The café was not yet open when I arrived so I decided to forego the caffeine fix and push on.
 Coming up almost immediately was the beginning of a long but fairly gradual climb that would take me to the highest point on a New Zealand highway.
 The Crown Range saddle at 1080m. is 135m higher than Porter’s Pass, the second highest point of my route.
 Somehow Porter’s Pass seemed more difficult – perhaps the fact that I had done it on my second day out instead of the ninth had something to do with it.

 The Two English chaps – Paul and Pat – at the top of the Crown Range Road – I’d next see them a few days later on the road just before we entered Tuatapere